renatorobotica12-tech/WRO-2026-Grises-Jr--Mx-Future-engineers-/Readme/Journal.md

-## Engineering journal
+Engineering Journal

-## 4/July/2026: Initial Prototyping & Basic Control Code
+4 July 2026 – Initial Prototyping & Basic Control Code
-We developed a foundational steering and traction system for the open challenge.
-This code implements a basic PD (Proportional-Derivative) controller utilizing two ultrasonic sensors to maintain a central position in the hallway.
-We implement the PD because is the best option to use a controller as this type, we dont use the I, because we use anti-windup integral.
+We developed the first version of our steering and traction control system for the Open Challenge.
+The software implemented a PD (Proportional–Derivative) controller using two ultrasonic sensors to keep the robot centered inside the lane.
+We selected a PD controller because it provides a fast and stable response while avoiding the unnecessary complexity of an integral term for this stage of development.

----

-## 8/July/2026: PCB Manufacturing
+8 July 2026 – PCB Manufacturing
-To reduce wiring complexity, eliminate loose connections, and optimize signal integrity across all four sensor channels, we designed and ordered a custom routing PCB from a manufacturer in China today.
+To reduce wiring complexity, eliminate loose connections, and improve signal integrity across all sensor channels, we designed a custom PCB for sensor routing and sent it to a manufacturer in China for production.

----

-## 10/July/2026: Hardware Integration
+10 July 2026 – Hardware Integration
-The custom PCB arrived and was successfully populated.
-Bench tests confirm seamless power distribution and clean signal lines for our sensor array, significantly improving structural reliability.
+The custom PCB arrived and was successfully assembled.
+Initial bench tests confirmed reliable power distribution and clean communication signals for the sensor array, significantly improving the electrical reliability and organization of the robot.

----

-## 13/July/2026: Advanced Control Software & FSM Implementation
+13 July 2026 – Advanced Control Software & FSM Implementation
-We developed a beta of Finite State Machine (FSM) in MicroPython.
-It switches states between straight line PID centering and an asymmetrical curve-tracing open loop.
-We developed this because we think the robot needs a type of intelligence, no the classical PID only.
+We developed the first beta version of our Finite State Machine (FSM) in MicroPython.
+The system switches between different driving states, including straight-line PD centering and an asymmetrical open-loop curve-following mode.
+We implemented an FSM because we believed the robot required decision-making capabilities beyond a traditional feedback controller, allowing it to adapt its behavior according to different driving situations.

----

-## 21/July/2026
+21 July 2026 – Hardware Delay
-We used a beta version of the previous code because we were waiting for some cables that had been ordered and were scheduled to arrive on July 22, 2026
+We continued testing with the beta version of our software while waiting for additional cables that had been ordered and were scheduled to arrive on 22 July 2026.

----
-## 21/July/26
+21 July 2026 – I²C Communication Development
-We also programmed the system using the I²C communication protocol for the PCV ordered from China
+We programmed the communication system for our custom PCB using the I²C protocol, allowing multiple ultrasonic sensors to communicate efficiently through a simplified wiring architecture.

+27 July 2026 – Final Hardware Integration
-## 27/07/26 – Today, we integrated the sensor multiplexer into the robot, allowing us to remove almost all the cables from the numbered ports, leaving only one of the original four letter ports in use.
+Today, we integrated the sensor multiplexer into the robot, allowing us to remove almost all cables connected to the numbered EV3 input ports.
+As a result, only one of the original four sensor ports is now required.

-## We also integrated 3D-printed mounts for the ultrasonic sensors into the robot.
-Additionally, due to time constraints and ease of development, we decided to return to using EV3-G (EV3 Blocks).
-However, we will provide the code in pseudocode, along with the original source code file in the src (source code) section.
+We also installed custom 3D-printed mounts for the ultrasonic sensors, improving their alignment, rigidity, and overall integration with the chassis.

+Finally, due to development time constraints and the need for rapid testing, we decided to migrate the control software back to EV3-G (EV3 Blocks).
+To maintain transparency and reproducibility, we will include both the original source code and a pseudocode version in the Source Code (src) section of our repository.